StephanBischoff-Digle/FLIC/README.md

 # FLIC

 FLIC is calculated on the CPU only, using one core.
-It is very slow, probably due to quite of allocations in the FLIC.cpp:integrate method.
+It is very slow, probably due to quite a lot of allocations in the FLIC.cpp:integrate method.